dhis2/dhis2-docs/src/user/using-the-maps-app.md

 ## About the Maps app { #about_maps }

-The Maps App is introduced in release 2.29 and serves as a replacement of the GIS App offering a more intuitive and user-friendly interface.
+The Maps App was introduced in release 2.29 and serves as a replacement of the GIS App offering a more intuitive and user-friendly interface.
 The mapping engine from version 2.34 is based on WebGL technology, capable of showing thousands of features on a map simultaneously.

-With the Maps app you can overlay multiple layers and choose among different base maps.
+With the Maps app you can overlay multiple layers and choose among different basemaps.
 You can create thematic maps of areas and points, view facilities based on classifications, and visualize catchment areas for each facility.
 You can add labels to areas and points, and search and filter using various criteria.
 You can move points and set locations